pluracoin/deepMiner/README.md

 If not a bug just Qus in something setting or in install.
 Please write down at <https://github.com/deepwn/deepMiner/issues/8>

-## Providing nice Bootstrap 3 web interface for your users
+## Providing nice Bootstrap 3 web interface to your users

 Check /etc/nginx/sites-available/pluracoinWebminer.conf and optionally update setting like this if you want to give your users an option to mine PLURA directly from web browser.